stratum-mining/sv2-workshop/md/sv2-workshop.md

 ## Get a release from Sjors' Bitcoin Core fork

-On Config D, both pool and miner run a Template Provider (`bitcoind`).
+On Config A, both pool and miner run a Template Provider (`bitcoind`).

 We will use `@Sjors`' fork.

-Grab a release from https://github.com/Sjors/bitcoin/releases
+Grab a release from https://github.com/plebhash/bitcoin/releases/tag/btc-prague

-⚠️ If you are on a macOS ARM, grab it from https://github.com/plebhash/bitcoin/releases

 Or alternatively via `nix` (linux only, no darwin yet 😢):
 ```